-Editing is one of the most important (and least glamourous) aspects of bringing a book to life.
-Shannon Messenger, author of Let the Sky Fall & Let the Storm Break.
+Editing is one of the most important (and least glamorous) aspects of bringing a book to life.
+Shannon Messenger, author of Let the Sky Fall & Let the Storm Break, shares some scenes that didn’t make the cut in the final edition of Let the Storm Break.

 * * * * *

 This dream/flashback used to come before Vane’s other memory of Audra and the snow, but I cut it because I felt like it slowed everything down, without adding enough to the story.
 Let the Storm Break isn’t really about Vane’s past or family, which made this information feel out of place: